London getting to zero

 What is involved in the initiative?

-The Mayor and representatives from NHS England, Public Health England and London Councils, have committed to work with a wide variety of partners on four key areas.
+The Mayor of London, people living with HIV, HIV charities and community organisations, and representatives from NHS England, UK Health Security Agency and London Councils, have committed to work with a wide variety of partners on four key areas.

 OUR IMPACT

 London has already made great strides towards achieving the United Nations’ (UN) targets for the Fast-Track Cities initiative.
-The data shows that in 2019 London achieved 95%, 98% and 97%, meeting and exceeding the United Nations’ targets for the second consecutive year.
+The data shows that in 2023 London achieved 97%, 98% and 98%, meeting and exceeding the United Nations’ targets.
+So 97% of people living with HIV are diagnosed, 98% of those on treatment and 98% on treatment with the virus supressed.
+People on effective HIV treatment are undetectable, so the virus is untransmissible and they cannot pass HIV on.

 We have now reached: